dfernandez79/grunt-filetransform/README.md

 * **options**: additional options that applies for the src/dest configuration.

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-* v0.1.2 - Update of dependency versions.
+* 2014-04-05 v0.1.2 - Update of dependency versions.
-* v0.1.0 - First release.
+* 2013-05-11 v0.1.0 - First release.

 [Grunt]: http://gruntjs.com/
 [Gruntfile.js]: https://github.com/dfernandez79/grunt-filetransform/blob/master/Gruntfile.js